 This vision plan is a 2008 brainchild of former president Mwai Kibaki.
 Consequently, the plan seeks to transform the East African nation into a middle-income country with a high quality of life.
 The focus of the project is on industrialization, with the emphasis being on a clean and secure environment.
 According to a UNESCO profile of the project,

-“This vision will enrich Kenya’s international cooperation especially in all aspects related to information and transfer of technology.
-The policy will ensure that national heritage in all their forms are preserved, enhanced and handed over to future generations as a record of human experience and aspirations, so as to foster creativity in all its diversity and to inspire genuine dialogue among Kenya’s diverse cultures and beyond.”
+“This vision will enrich Kenya’s international cooperation, especially in all aspects related to information and transfer of technology.
+The policy will ensure that national heritage in all its forms is preserved, enhanced, and handed over to future generations as a record of human experience and aspirations, so as to foster creativity in all its diversity and to inspire genuine dialogue among Kenya’s diverse cultures and beyond.”

-Some of the megaprojects already completed include the 3.6 billion dollars standard gauge railway, Thika Super Highway among other ambitious projects.
+Some of the megaprojects already completed include the 3.6 billion dollars standard gauge railway and Thika Super Highway among other ambitious projects.
 However, the country plans to invest in affordable housing projects—with major phases already completed—as well as food security and universal health care.
-These are in advanced implementation stages.
+These are in the advanced implementation stages.

-For more information on how to vision is performing, check out its dedicated website.
+For more information on how the vision plan is performing, check out its dedicated website.

 For more insight into the beautiful, highly ambitious vision plan, see the official government website.

-The country’s vision seeks to encourage “strategic investment in infrastructure and production activities, especially in priority light manufacturing activities that links; agriculture, labor, export, and strategic support industries such as renewable energy.”
+The country’s vision seeks to encourage “strategic investment in infrastructure and production activities, especially in priority light manufacturing activities that link agriculture, labor, export, and strategic support industries such as renewable energy.”